Bay Adelaide Centre - West Tower

 - Bell Media in a Reference to the Supreme Court of Canada opposite Canada’s largest cable companies

-- Bell Media and Rogers Media in arbitration proceedings and terms of trade
+- Bell Media and Rogers Media in arbitration proceedings

 - Software AG in litigation and arbitration with respect to disputes with Canadian corporate and government customers